 So, I tend to forgive the occasional spelling error – but I will wax rampant about grammatical errors that used to be taught in the 5th grade and are now never taught at all.
 And yes – I do write parenthetically – sometimes to a fault…but never in formal writing.

-This blog will focus on whatever I am into at the moment – and on my blogging.
-And maybe a little music here and there.
+This blog will focus on whomever I am into at the moment.